halonsecurity/hsl-examples/database/mysql/README.md

 **Returns**: None.

 ## query(query, params)
 Pass a "prepared" statement to the MySQL server.
+Parameters are replaced by '?' in order they appear in the array.

 **Params**